ht-tradestation/kbb-sqz-macd/README.md

 **Source code for the analysis technique**
 ```
-HT-KBB Squeeze MACD.txt
+HT_KBB_Squeeze_MACD.txt
 ```
 **Source code for custom function (required)**
 ```
 HT_MACD.txt
 ```
 Step 1: Open the Development Environment and create a new custom function named `HT_MACD`.
 Paste the contents of `HT_MACD.txt` into this new custom function.
 Verify the function before proceeding to step 2.
 Step 2:  Create a new custom indicator named `HT-KBB Squeeze MACD`.
-Paste the contents of `HT-KBB Squeeze MACD.txt` into this new indicator.
+Paste the contents of `HT_KBB_Squeeze_MACD.txt` into this new indicator.
 Click the verify button from the toolbar and check for errors.
 If no errors then you are ready to add this indicator to your Charts and/or RadarScreen.
 If errors prevent the code from verifying, proceed to installation method /#2.

 Installation Method #2: